Prairie Research Institute Library

 We welcome your suggestions.

-These collections, databases, and finding aids are maintained by the Illinois Natural History Survey Librarian.
 Contact us if you need help using these resources or locating cited items.

 Documents from the Illinois Critical Trends Assessment Program and Conservation 2000.
 Includes the Area Assessments and resource inventory brochures for the 33 Illinois regions, land cover mapping project reports, general CTAP program reports, and EcoWatch documents.
 University Library call numbers and links to catalog records are provided.
 Most documents are held in the Prairie Research Institute library, formally known as the Illinois Natural History Survey Library.